50% of Bangladesh’s population will live in urban settlements by 2030

 Low-cost housing and slum upgrading

 Ensure adequate, safe and affordable housing and overall slum upgrading, including drainage, footpaths, access to roads, lighting, solar energy, waste management and tree plantation

 Climate change, disaster risk response and environment

-Promoting pro-poor urban development, and integrating climate change, disaster response and environment into city planning
+Promote pro-poor urban development, and integrate climate change, disaster response and environment into city planning

 Strengthening urban planning and governance for inclusive and resilient urban development and improving public service delivery mechanisms